DanielHou315/n8n_Pyvenv_Manager/README.md

     ]
 }
 ```
 As of now, the name category is not being used.
 It is, however, good for debugging to configure a proper name in the json file.
+An example script_config.json is provided in the manage/resources directory

 NOTE: Right now, the manager does not have the capabilit to check for duplicated environments.
 It is your responsibility to make sure no two scripts have the same name.
 Otherwise, the venv could fail to create or the existing venv could be destroyed.
 Duplicate check will come in a future update.